wonal/play-set/README.md

 ## Build Instructions

+- If not already installed, install the TypeScript compiler: `npm install -g typescript`
 - Clone the repository: `git clone https://github.com/wonal/play-set.git`
-- Within the project, navigate to the Set.Api directory: `cd Set.Api`
+- Within the project, navigate to the Scripts directory: `cd Set.Api/Scripts`
+- Call the TypeScript compiler: `tsc`
-- Run the project: `dotnet run`
+- Within the `Set.Api` direcotyr, run the project: `dotnet run`
 - Open a browser window and navigate to `http://localhost:5000`